Diamond Jubilee Memorial

 History of the Diamond Jubilee Memorial VFW Post 2385

-Organizational meetings were held at the Gratz Fire Co., Gratz Community Centerand the Fuzzy Bunny starting April 1971.
-Some of the veterans in the area interested in establishing a Veterans of Foreign Wars in the Gratz area included: Matrin Erdman Jr., Gerald Cox, Richard Hartman, "Josh" Lenig, Joe Laundenslager, Roy Neagley, Jim Massuer, "Gummy" Rothermel, Earl Hoffman, Jack Shade, Clearence Welker, Lester Welker, Paul Wolfgang and Paul Byle.
+Organizational meetings were held at the Gratz Fire Co., Gratz Community Center and the Fuzzy Bunny starting April 1971.
+Some of the Veterans in the area interested in establishing a Veterans of Foreign Wars in the Gratz area included: Martin Erdman Jr., Gerald Cox, Richard Hartman, "Josh" Lenig, Joe Laudenslager, Roy Neagley, Jim Masser, "Gummy" Rothermel, Earl Hoffman, Jack Shade, Clarence Welker, Lester Welker, Paul Wolfgang and Paul Byle.
 Fund raiser picnics were held at the Gratz Boy Scouts in 1971 and 1972.

-Commander Earl P. Huffman, Sr. Vice Commander Paul G. Byle, Jr. Vice Commander Gerald E. Cox, Quartermaster Ray L. Leitzel, Post Advocate Marlin W. Erdman, Post Surgeon Lester R. Welker, Post Chaplin Joseph Schmink
+Commander: Earl P. Huffman, Sr. Vice Commander: Paul G. Byle, Jr. Vice Commander: Gerald E. Cox, Quartermaster: Ray L. Leitzel, Post Advocate: Marlin W. Erdman, Post Surgeon: Lester R. Welker, Post Chaplain: Joseph Schmink, Trustee 3 yr: Mark V. Long, Trustee 2 yr: Jay C. Troutman, Trustee 1yr: Daniel E. Ferree.

-In 1978 a 3.25 acre trackof land was purchased from Charles Kissenger on Spectown Road.
-Constrution began in 1979 the first meeting of Diamond Jubilee Memorial Post was held in the new building on December 23, 1979.
+In 1978 a 3.25 acre track of land was purchased from Charles Kissinger on Specktown Road.
+Construction began in 1979 the first meeting of Diamond Jubilee Memorial Post was held in the new building on December 23, 1979.

 Brief History of the Veterans of Foreign Wars